rccnw/azure-iac-demo/bicep/README.md

 1) target empty resource group exists
 2) local bicep file exists (see how to below)
 3) same region as resouce group is declared in bicep.

+## Files in this folder:

+- README.md    - this file

+(the following files are examples only, if you modify the terraform or the resources, you must discard these and recreate them)
+(Before the below files were created, the terraform scripts were run with region=westurope)

+- wu-rg-arm-template.json         - this arm script file was created by performing Automation/Export Template in the resource group created by terraform.
+- wu-rg-arm-template.bicep        - this file was created by using azure cli to transform the arm script file to a bicep file.
+- params.bicep                    - this file is a parameterized version of 'wu-rg-arm-template.bicep'

+after deploying the samnple bicep file, the pre-existing Resource Group will contain:

+- Storage Account
+- Function
+- Static Web App

+This will exactly recrate the infrastructure created by the terraform scripts.